-Viu collaborates with Azuki to expand Web3-focused initiatives
+Viu Collaborates With Azuki To Expand Web3-Focused Initiatives

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Konnexions Communications) United Arab Emirates, 3 April 2025 – Viu, PCCW’s leading pan-regional OTT video streaming service, today announced its collaboration with Azuki, a global innovator in anime-driven decentralised IP and fan engagement,expanding its Web3-focused initiatives.
+(MENAFN- Mid-East Info) United Arab Emirates, 3 April 2025 – Viu, PCCW's leading pan-regional OTT video streaming service, today announced its collaboration with Azuki, a global innovator in anime-driven decentralised IP and fan engagement,expanding its Web3-focused initiatives.

+Streaming on Viu: Azuki's three-part series, Enter the Garden The initiative kicks off this April with Viu streaming Enter the Garden on its platform.
+Created by Azuki in collaboration with renowned creative producer Goro Taniguchi (Code Geass, One Piece Film: Red), the acclaimed anthology showcases powerful storytelling and stunning visuals for Web3 and anime fans.
+Lofai Lo, COO, Viu, said,“We are thrilled to embark on this journey with Azuki, whose strong digital presence opens doors for Viu to interact with a new generation of highly participatory viewers.
+By connecting our entertainment services with the dynamic Web3 ecosystem, we are catering to the evolving preference of today's audiences.”
+Alex“Zagabond” Xu, CEO, Azuki, added,“Collaborating with Viu amplifies Azuki's presence, introducing Enter the Garden to Viu's vast global audience across 16 markets.”
+The second episode is also now available on Viu, Enter the Garden: Fractured Reflections, showcases the artistry of an esteemed creative team, including Director Yukio Takatsu (NARUTO Shippuden, BAKEMONOGATARI) , Kazuto Nakazawa (Samurai Champloo and Kill Bill (Animation Part)) and Series Composer Taku Kishimoto (HAIKYU!!
+(2014~2020/Series Composition, Screenplay) and BLUELOCK).
+Viu expands creative engagement on TN7 As part of its broader content strategy to embrace innovative storytelling and engage new audiences, Viu will feature three of Azuki's community NFTs in a spin-off digital comic.
+It will soon be available on TN7, a new content universe anchored by Viu's first digital comic series where fans can contribute their own creations, fostering new forms of viewer participation.
+Exclusive giveaway for community followers To celebrate the collaboration, Viu is hosting a giveaway.
+Fans can simply follow Azuki, Viu Singapore and TN7 on their X accounts, retweet the giveaway post and tag friends in the retweet for a chance to win highly sought-after Azuki merchandise, including a Twin Tigers Jacket (shown above), and a unique TN7 Digital Pack.

+Streaming on Viu: Azuki's three-part series, Enter the Garden The initiative kicks off this April with Viu streaming Enter the Garden on its platform.
+Created by Azuki in collaboration with renowned creative producer Goro Taniguchi (Code Geass, One Piece Film: Red), the acclaimed anthology showcases powerful storytelling and stunning visuals for Web3 and anime fans.
+Lofai Lo, COO, Viu, said,“We are thrilled to embark on this journey with Azuki, whose strong digital presence opens doors for Viu to interact with a new generation of highly participatory viewers.
+By connecting our entertainment services with the dynamic Web3 ecosystem, we are catering to the evolving preference of today's audiences.”
+Alex“Zagabond” Xu, CEO, Azuki, added,“Collaborating with Viu amplifies Azuki's presence, introducing Enter the Garden to Viu's vast global audience across 16 markets.”
+The second episode is also now available on Viu, Enter the Garden: Fractured Reflections, showcases the artistry of an esteemed creative team, including Director Yukio Takatsu (NARUTO Shippuden, BAKEMONOGATARI) , Kazuto Nakazawa (Samurai Champloo and Kill Bill (Animation Part)) and Series Composer Taku Kishimoto (HAIKYU!!
+(2014~2020/Series Composition, Screenplay) and BLUELOCK).
+Viu expands creative engagement on TN7 As part of its broader content strategy to embrace innovative storytelling and engage new audiences, Viu will feature three of Azuki's community NFTs in a spin-off digital comic.
+It will soon be available on TN7, a new content universe anchored by Viu's first digital comic series where fans can contribute their own creations, fostering new forms of viewer participation.
+Exclusive giveaway for community followers To celebrate the collaboration, Viu is hosting a giveaway.
+Fans can simply follow Azuki, Viu Singapore and TN7 on their X accounts, retweet the giveaway post and tag friends in the retweet for a chance to win highly sought-after Azuki merchandise, including a Twin Tigers Jacket (shown above), and a unique TN7 Digital Pack.

 Legal Disclaimer: